gravity-technologies/api-spec/artifacts/apidocs/trading_api.md

 === "Request"
     <section markdown="1" style="float: left; width: 70%; padding-right: 10px;">
     !!! info "ApiPrivateTradeHistoryRequest"
         Query for all historical trades made by a single account.
-A single order can be matched multiple times, hence there is no real way to uniquely identify a trade.<br>
+A single order can be matched multiple times, hence there is no real way to uniquely identify a trade.<br><br>Pagination works as follows:<ul><li>We perform a reverse chronological lookup, starting from `end_time`.
+If `end_time` is not set, we start from the most recent data.</li><li>The lookup is limited to `limit` records.
+If more data is requested, the response will contain a `next` cursor for you to query the next page.</li><li>If a `cursor` is provided, it will be used to fetch results from that point onwards.</li><li>Pagination will continue until the `start_time` is reached.
+If `start_time` is not set, pagination will continue as far back as our data retention policy allows.</li></ul><br>

         |Name|Lite|Type|Required| Description |
         |-|-|-|-|-|